JasmineYil/se-gateway/README.md

 What things you need to install the software and how to install them:

-- JDK 1.8 or later
+- Java JDK 17 or later
 - Maven 4.0.0

 ### Installing